Environmental Protection Agency (EPA)

 The chemical industry has long approved of federal regulatory agencies’ near-exclusive reliance on animal testing, since the results of these tests are always subject to interpretation.
 In addition, any required testing means that their products are safe from regulation for years while products are tested and retested.
 And after decades of practice, industry representatives have perfected the art of arguing both sides of the animal-testing issue.

 For example, if a chemical is shown to cause cancer or other harmful effects in animal tests, industry representatives claim that the results are not applicable to humans.
 This has happened with the pesticide atrazine and with chemicals called phthalates (ingredients in plastic products, including children’s toys and IV bags).
 In each of these cases, companies have argued that cancers that develop in animals exposed to these chemicals would not occur in humans, and the arguments have worked.
-Both of these chemicals remain on the market and in widespread use even though thousands of animals have died painful deaths during their EPA-mandated testing.
+Both of these chemicals remain on the market and in widespread use even though thousands of animals have died in agony during their EPA-mandated testing.

 Another example is saccharin, which was recently removed from the federal list of cancer-causing chemicals.
 In the late 1970s, huge doses of saccharin caused bladder cancer in rats, and the sugar industry had a field day.
 Now, two decades later, government scientists have been forced to admit that the animal tests just aren’t relevant to humans.